 - Strategies to build a successful global brand

-What is Global Brand?
+What is a Global Brand?

 A global brand is a brand that is running successfully throughout the world.
-McDonald’s, Coca Cola, Nike, Apple, Google, and Adidas are examples of renowned global brands.
+McDonald’s, Coca-Cola, Nike, Apple, Google, and Adidas are examples of renowned global brands.

-To make your brand popular at the global level is not an easy task.
+Making your brand popular at the global level is not an easy task.
 A firm should have to focus on the following key areas: